Smile Orange, 2015. Curated by Morgan Quaintance

 The Fellowship provides an opportunity for learning and for professional development; the Fellow crucially delivers an individual perspective through a curatorial programme that sits in-between the artist-led and the institutional.
 This includes an initial 3-month research and fundraising period, followed by 15 months of programming.
 Responding to the challenges and requirements of a small, independent organisation active on the London and international scene for the past 25 years, the Fellow significantly contributes to its growth and long-term vision while furthering its legacy and institutional mission.
 Along with artistic freedom, the Fellowship allows to practice all aspects of exhibition making, from fundraising to actual delivery, within the collaborative and hands-on approach of Cubitt as an artist-led cooperative.

-Helen Nisbet is the current Cubitt Curatorial Fellow; her Fellowship begins her research period in January 2017 and a new exhibition programme running from April 2017 to June 2018.
+Helen Nisbet is the current Cubitt Curatorial Fellow; her Fellowship runs from January 2017 to June 2018.
 The Cubitt Curatorial Fellowship has been supported by Outset Contemporary Art Fund since 2010- providing a more accessible and substantial opportunity within the sector.

 Prior to 2000, exhibitions were curated on an ad hoc basis by a number of curators including: Penelope Curtis (Director, Calouste Gulbenkian Museum, Lisbon and former Director, Tate Britain); Matthew Higgs (Director and Chief Curator, White Columns, New York); Gareth Jones (artist); Stefan Kalmár (Director, ICA, London and former Director, Artists Space, New York); Gregor Muir (Director of Collection, International Art, Tate and former Executive Director, ICA, London); Giorgio Sadotti (artist), Richard Wentworth (artist) and Anthony Wilkinson (Director, Wilkinson Gallery) among others.